cfriedline/cfriedline.github.com/content/on-preprints-war-and-the-end-of-the-world.md

 Physics.
 Come together as a community and make those above us, at least in title, understand why this part of your 50% service is valuable and rewardable.

-Preprint repositories can help, too.
+**Preprint repositories can help, too**.
 In addition to the lobbying, blogging, and publishing that they already do, providing a way to validate and query contributions of outside reviewers/commentors would be a great first step, so when Dr. Friedline says he reviewed 365 pre-prints last year, his boss can